robpennock/TripOut/README.md

 Also helped with various parts of DAOs, and Models.

-Involved in development from concept to deployment Wireframes were my friend!
+Involved in development from concept to deployment.

 Entire site developed focusing on Agile development and UCD